-- An ability to concentrate on, and perform, routine & repetitive tasks as an individual and under the direction of Management
+- An ability to concentrate on, and perform, routine and repetitive tasks as an individual and under the direction of Management.

 Duties and Responsibilities:

-- Operate a programme of veterinary care and health monitoring
+- Operate programmes of veterinary care and health monitoring.

-- Be actively involved, on a day-to-day basis, in safeguarding the welfare of the protected animals at the establishment
+- Be actively involved, on a day-to-day basis, in safeguarding the welfare of the protected animals at the establishments.

-- Monitor the health and welfare of the animals under your care by regularly visiting all parts of your establishment specified in the establishment licence, ensuring veterinary reports are completed for each animal seen
+- Monitor the health and welfare of the animals under your care by regularly visiting all parts of your establishment specified in the establishment licences, ensuring veterinary reports are completed for each animal seen.

-- Ensure that adequate veterinary cover and services are available at all times at your establishment
+- Ensure that adequate veterinary cover and services are available at all times at the establishment.

-- Have a thorough knowledge of the husbandry, housing and welfare needs of the animals kept at your establishment, including the prevention, diagnosis and treatment of disease and the impact of housing and husbandry systems on the welfare and needs of an animal
+- Have a thorough knowledge of the husbandry, housing and welfare needs of the animals kept at the establishment, including the prevention, diagnosis and treatment of disease and the impact of housing and husbandry systems on the welfare and needs of an animal.

 - Be an active member of, and play a central role in, the AWERB meetings.

-Agenda and its clients only recruit people who are passionate about animal care and welfare, people with integrity who are honest and trustworthy and who have a great work ethic.
-To enable us to hire the very best people we will conduct a full and comprehensive background and pre-employment screening as an essential part of the recruitment process.
+Agenda and its clients only recruit people who are passionate about animal care and welfare, people with integrity who are honest and trustworthy, and who have a great work ethic.
+To enable us to hire the very best people, we will conduct a complete and comprehensive background and pre-employment screening as an essential part of the recruitment process.